-- The presence of other funds, from whatever source, that may be comingled in the account with funds from a benefit payment. - The existence of a co-owner on the account. - The existence of benefit payments to multiple beneficiaries, or under multiple programs, deposited in the account. - The balance in the account, provided the balance is above zero dollars on the date of account review. - Instructions to the contrary in the order. - The nature of the debt or obligation underlying the order.
+- The existence of benefit payments to multiple beneficiaries, or under multiple programs, deposited in the account. - The balance in the account, provided the balance is above zero dollars on the date of account review. - Instructions to the contrary in the order. - The nature of the debt or obligation underlying the order.

-Priority of account seview: The financial institution must perform the account review before taking any other actions related to the garnishment order that may affect funds in the account.
+Priority of account review: The financial institution must perform the account review before taking any other actions related to the garnishment order that may affect funds in the account.

-Separate account review : The final cial institution must perform an account review separately for each account in the same of an account holder against whom a garnishment order has been issued.
-In performing account reviews for multiple accounts in the name of one account holder, a financial institution must not trace the movement of funds between accounts by attempting to associate hada from a benefit payment deposited into one account with amounts subsequently transferred to another account.
+Separate account reviews: The financial institution must perform an account review separately for each account in the name of an account holder against whom a garnishment order has been issued.
+In performing account reviews for multiple accounts in the name of one account holder, a financial institution must not trace the movement of funds between accounts by attempting to associate funds from a benefit payment deposited into one account with amounts subsequently transferred to another account.

-Rules and Procedures to Protect Be Fit R1 CFR 212.6)
+Rules and Procedures to Protect Benefits (31 CFR 212.6)

-If an account review shows that covered federal benefits lave bein directly deposited into an account during the lookback period, the financial institution must comply with the rules and procedures to protect federal benefits set forth in 31 CFR 12.6.
+If an account review shows that covered federal benefits have been directly deposited into an account during the lookback period, the financial institution must comply with the rules and procedures to protect federal benefits set forth in 31 CFR 212.6.

-Protected amount: The financial institution must calculate and stable at the protected amount for an account, ensuring that the account holder has full access to the protected amount.
+Protected amount: The financial institution must calculate and establish the protected amount for an account, ensuring that the account holder has full access to the protected amount.
 The financial institution may not freeze the protected amount in response to the garnishment order.
 Further, the account holder may not be required to assert any right of garnishment exemption before accessing the protected amount in the account.